WDI-SEA/notes/00-config-deployment/installfest/osx/readme.md

 ## Installing MongoDB (Updated 11/2019)

 **Notes:** The name of the free version of MongoDB has changed to `mongodb-community` as of November 2019.
-Also, the Catalina version of MacOS (version 10.15) disallows folders being created at the root of the file system so you must create your MOngoDB data folder inside your home folder
+Also, the Catalina version of MacOS (version 10.15) disallows folders being created at the root of the file system so you must create your MongoDB data folder inside your home folder

 ```sh
 #Install MongoDB